-Prior to the consummation of the Business Combination, the Company had five classes of participating securities (Series A preferred stock, par value \$0.00001 per share ("Series A Preferred Shares"), Series B-1 preferred stock, par value \$0.00001 per share ("Series B-1 Preferred Shares"), and Series B-2 preferred stock, par value \$0.00001 per share ("Series B-2 Preferred Shares") and, together with the Series A Preferred Shares and the Series B-1 Preferred Shares, the "Preferred Stock"), unvested Restricted Stock Awards ("RSA") and early exercised stock options) issued and outstanding as of March 31, 2022 and 2021.
-The Company used the two-class method to compute net (loss) income per common share, because it had issued multiple classes of participating securities based upon their respective rights to receive distributed and undistributed earnings.
+Prior to the consummation of the Business Combination, the Company had five classes of participating securities (Series A preferred stock, par value \$0.00001 per share ("Series A Preferred Shares"), Series B-1 preferred stock, par value \$0.00001 per share ("Series B-1 Preferred Shares"), and Series B-2 Preferred Stock, par value \$0.00001 per share ("Series B-2 Preferred Shares") and, together with the Series A Preferred Shares and the Series B-1 Preferred Shares, the "Preferred Stock"), unvested Restricted Stock Awards ("RSA") and early exercised stock options) issued and outstanding as of March 31, 2022 and 2021.
+The Company used the two-class method to compute net (loss) income per common share, because it had issued multiple classes of participating securities.
+The two-class method requires earnings for the period to be allocated between multiple classes of participating securities based upon their respective rights to receive distributed and undistributed earnings.
 The Company used the two-class method to compute net (loss) income per common share.
 Losses are not attributed to participating securities as holders of Preferred Stock, unvested RSAs, and early exercise stock options are not contractually obligated to share in the Company's losses.